 What Can I Do About Oil Stains On My Clothes?

 The stick formula does take a little time to soak in due to the natural oils we use, but it shouldn’t leave stains if you let it soak in all the way.

 First, try a lighter application.
-We also recommend a weekly or twice-weekly regime of gently exfoliating and moisturizing your armpits.
-You can use something as simple as finely ground oats to exfoliate and coconut oil to moisturize.
+We also recommend a weekly or twice-weekly regime of gently exfoliating your armpits.
+You can use something as simple as finely ground oats or this infinitely reusable mesh cloth.
 This will help to not only keep your armpits happy by removing dead skin cells, but will also aid the absorption of our deodorant.
 Again, just make sure that the deodorant is completely absorbed / dry before putting on your shirts.
 You can hasten this process by gently rubbing the deo into your armpit with your fingers.

 Why Do You Make A Cream And A Stick?

 We don’t like plastic tubes and we think you get better application (and a free massage) if you use your finger.
 You will use less product and apply it more evenly with your fingers!
 We introduced our deodorant sticks because we know that finger application is not always the most convenient option.
 The deodorant sticks are housed in an amazing biodegradable, push-pop style applicator.
-It does take a little getting used to since it's different from the typical plastic tube, but we think it's an amazing way to use a natural deodorant in an eco-friendly container.
-When you’re done with the stick, you can compost it or put it in the dirt, where it will biodegrade in 12 months Read more about our biodegradable deodorant packaging here
+It does take a little getting used to since it's different from the typical plastic tube, but we think it's an amazing way to use a natural deodorant in a backyard compostable container.
+When you’re done with the stick, you can send it to municipal compost or put it in the dirt, where it will biodegrade in 12 months or less.
+Read more about our biodegradable deodorant packaging here.

 Why Is My Deodorant Cream Liquid / Rock Hard / Grainy?